Levy-Tal/site-availability/README.md

 ## Configuration overview

-Configuration is YAML-based and designed to be readable and enforce consistent labels.
-At minimum, set `server_settings.host_url`, `locations`, and one or more `sources`.
+Configuration is YAML-based and designed to be readable and to enforce consistent labels.
+At a minimum, set `server_settings.host_url`, `locations`, and one or more `sources`.

 Example (Prometheus + HTTP sources):